Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Top CSS Interview Questions and Answers

-Here are most frequently asked CSS interview questions and answers that might help you:
+Here are the most frequently asked CSS interview questions and answers that might help you:

 Question: What is CSS?